YH-Choi-001/module_lib/Btn7971b/README.md

 Syntax: `yh::rec::Btn7971b motor (6, 7);`
 The line above calls the constructor of a Btn7971b object.
 You should declare an object of the Btn7971b type outside of any functions.
-In the `()`, first input the pwm pin on the Arduino that is connected to 1 of the 2 IN pins on the Btn7971b, then input the digital pin on the Arduino that is connected to the another IN pin on the Btn7971b.
+In the `()`, first input the pwm pin on the Arduino that is connected to 1 of the 2 INx pins on the Btn7971b, then input the digital pin on the Arduino that is connected to the another IN pin on the Btn7971b.

 2. **`void yh::rec::Btn7971b::begin ()` method**
 Syntax: `motor.begin();`